 There are several ways to solve unassigned google analytics traffic.
 There is just no easy way to see which solutions are applicable to your situation, so the most useful thing to do is to see if each solution can be applied and if it is wise to apply it.

 There is also a way to find out where Google Analytics goes wrong and how certain users or sessions should have actually been assigned.
-Make sure you read each section carefully, even if you already think from the title that this will not work for your situation.
-Because the solutions below are often misapplied, even by the most experienced marketers.
+Make sure you read each section carefully, even if the title makes you think that this solution will not work for your situation.
+The solutions below are often misapplied, even by the most experienced marketers.

 Solution 1: use UTM parameters.